BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Starting to replace MoveToLocation with AIMoveTo as it has the option to only continue after the movement is complete

 - Needs to have the fire be a pickupable item?
+(Friday)
   - Consumable or Permenant?

-- New level one is needed to explain more of animal behaviour
+- New level one is needed to explain more of animal behaviour (Thursday)
   - Or just a way to explain the controls and fox gap filler in detail
   - Scene of fox falling and inflating to block the flow for player understanding

-- Settings need fixing
+- Settings need fixing (Wednesday)
   - Saving
+    - Using old system
+    - For general settings like level, can be done in menu/savesettings BP?
+    - Actor specific can be established in BeginPlay

-  - Audio needs adding
+  - Audio needs adding (later weeks)

-- Detail items need adding
+- Detail items need adding (Later Weeks)
   - Models/Effects

-- Levels need to be made
+- Levels need to be made (Thursday - Saturday)
   - All containing intro, middle and/or end section

   * Redo latter half of done stuff

+* Player save systems

 ### New Approaches
 > - Detail any innovative or new approaches you explored during the project.